virtual-labs/exp-hill-climbing-search-iiith/experiment/theory.md

 ## Introduction to Hill Climbing
 Hill climbing algorithm (steepest ascent) is a local search algorithm which continuously moves in the direction of increasing elevation/value to find the peak of the mountain or best solution to the problem.
 It terminates when it reaches a peak value where no neighbor has a higher value.
 It is also called greedy local search as it only looks to its good immediate neighbor state and not beyond that.The algorithm does not maintain a search tree, so the data structure for the current node need only record the state and the value of the objective function.
+The steepest descent algorithm is the opposite of the steepest ascent algorithm, where the algorithm moves in the direction of decreasing elevation/value to find the lowest point or best solution to the problem.

 ### N Queens Example